rubal2508/Interview-prep-2022/Notes DSA/DSA_misc.md

 - Able to think on my own immediately
 - Have a deque all numbers in a way that deque is always decreasing from left to right. deque's leftmost element is always the biggest value in current window
-- Can add redundan elements in deque so we dont have to keep track of indices
+- [Not sure] Can add redundan elements in deque so we dont have to keep track of indices

 <br>